 Attribute # 3: Super achiever gene

 These challenging kids never seem to stop.
-They are in to everything all the time and simply can’t sit still.
-They demand that something be happening all the time and get very unhappy when they’re asked to wait something out.
-Their impatience is annoying when they’re little but the drive to get something done gets to be a big bonus when they’re older.
-It’s just important to show them the benefits of slowing down and smelling the roses, otherwise they can turn in to workaholics.
+They are into everything all the time and simply can’t sit still.
+They demand that something happen all the time and get very unhappy when they’re asked to wait something out.
+Their impatience is annoying when they’re little, but the drive to get something done gets to be a big bonus when they’re older.
+It’s just important to show them the benefits of slowing down and smelling the roses; otherwise, they can turn into workaholics.
 These super achievers can be terrific entrepreneurs.
 Think nice spas and boatloads of cash.

 Attribute #4: Dramatic traits

-Yes, we’ve all seen them those drama queens of both sex who have to be ‘in’ or part of everything.
-They want to take the spot light and life seems to resemble the constant drama of a stage play or TV show.
-While they might be dramatic now, yes they’ll continue to be dramatic most likely but that could make them a terrific singer, actor or entertainer.
+Yes, we’ve all seen them—those drama queens of both sexes who have to be “in” or part of everything.
+They want to take the spotlight, and life seems to resemble the constant drama of a stage play or TV show.
+While they might be dramatic now, yes, they’ll most likely continue to be dramatic, but that could make them a terrific singer, actor, or entertainer.
 Maybe you’ll be like Adele’s mom or meet some great actor of the day at a post-production Hollywood party.

 Attribute #5: Sensitivity

-If you have a challenging child who’s super sensitive to everything, clothes, food, who looks at them and in what way, it’s probably enough to drive you up a wall.
-But remember something, they’re sensitive and aware and that means that if handled correctly when young, they’ll be able to show great empathy toward other people and their feelings.
-That means they might make wonderful therapists, nurses, doctors or social workers.
-As you lie in bed drained of all emotion, think of your son or daughter’s empathy towards others creating warmth and kindness everywhere they go and with whomever they touch.
+If you have a challenging child who’s super sensitive to everything—clothes, food, who looks at them and in what way—it’s probably enough to drive you up a wall.
+But remember something: they’re sensitive and aware, which means that if handled correctly when young, they’ll be able to show great empathy toward other people and their feelings.
+That means they might make wonderful therapists, nurses, doctors, or social workers.
+As you lie in bed drained of all emotion, think of your son or daughter’s empathy towards others, creating warmth and kindness everywhere they go and with whomever they touch.

 Attribute #6: Super shyness

 If you’ve got a child who’s super shy, don’t panic.
-While they’re not challenging in the strong willed sense, they come with their own innate reluctance to join in socially.
-They may be withdrawn now but all the time sitting on the periphery of the group is not lost.
+While they’re not challenging in the strong-willed sense, they come with their own innate reluctance to join in socially.
+They may be withdrawn now, but the time they spent sitting on the periphery of the group is not lost.
 What are they doing?
-Well, they’re observing and they’re learning to like their own company.
-They’re introspective and later they might make great scientists, musicians or librarians or do well in anything that requires a interest in solitary study.
-When you can’t take any more of them hiding under the table, think of their creativity waiting to explode in fabulous works of art or music or any other endeavour.
+Well, they’re observing, and they’re learning to like their own company.
+They’re introspective, and later they might make great scientists, musicians, or librarians, or do well in anything that requires an interest in solitary study.
+When you can’t take any more of them hiding under the table, think of their creativity waiting to explode in fabulous works of art, music, or any other endeavour.

-So now that you have an alternate narrative to the frustration that you sometimes feel, I should explain how to parent a strong willed child or challenging child.
-Now you’ll note that in some of the personality traits above, I’ve mentioned the words, ‘if handled correctly.”
-Now that’s an important aspect to keep in mind because whereas you can get away with a lot of parenting mistakes generally, parents of challenging children often have to be even more on the ball.
+So now that you have an alternate narrative for the frustration that you sometimes feel, I should explain how to parent a strong-willed or challenging child.
+Now you’ll note that in some of the personality traits above, I’ve mentioned the words, “if handled correctly.”
+Now that’s an important aspect to keep in mind because, whereas you can get away with a lot of parenting mistakes generally, parents of challenging children often have to be even more on the ball.

-The key to parenting these kids is the same as it is to parent any other child, just more of it.
-Whereas with some kids you can offer your pinkie finger and they’ll take it happily, strong willed challenging kids, will likely take your arm.
-So that means you need to have a calm, consistent and unflappable attitude in the face of their more stressful behaviours.
+The key to parenting these kids is the same as it is to parent any other child—just more of it.
+Whereas some kids will happily accept your pinkie finger, strong-willed, challenging kids will likely take your arm.
+So that means you need to have a calm, consistent, and unflappable attitude in the face of their more stressful behaviours.

-Stay strong and keep the end goal in mind
+Parenting the strong-willed child: Stay strong and keep the end goal in mind.

-When it comes to parenting the strong willed child I think the greatest piece of advice I can give you is to think of Holland and its dikes; the big earthen walls that keep the sea at bay.
-There’s an old Dutch fairy tale that features a little boy who notices water trickling through a hole in the dike.
-Knowing that without plugging the hole the water would pour through and devastate the town the little boy held on all night in increasing agony until relieved in the morning by people alerted by a passerby.
+When it comes to parenting the strong-willed child, I think the greatest piece of advice I can give you is to think of Holland and its dikes—the big earthen walls that keep the sea at bay.
+There’s an old Dutch fairy tale that features a little boy who notices water trickling through a hole in the dikes.
+Knowing that without plugging the hole, the water would pour through and devastate the town, the little boy held on all night in increasing agony until relieved in the morning by people alerted by a passerby.
 He knew that he was responsible for the fate of the town.

-In the same way, you have to plug any holes that emerge in the face of your child’s challenges behaviours, hanging on until you are relieved by their maturity.
+In the same way, you have to plug any holes that emerge in the face of your child’s challenging behaviours, hanging on until you are relieved by their maturity.
 Don’t worry, it will come eventually.
-It’s the same when dealing with the growing pains of any child but immeasurably more difficult with a strong willed one.
-It’s a tough job but one day you’ll be able to watch those same traits that drive you nutty today blossom in adulthood.
+It’s the same when dealing with the growing pains of any child, but immeasurably more difficult with a strong-willed one.
+It’s a tough job, but one day you’ll be able to watch those same traits that drive you nutty today blossom in adulthood.
 I believe you’ll think it was worth waiting for.
 For more help with your parenting, please visit my parenting services page.

 Would you like to know some child behaviour solutions that actually work?
 Visit here.